 Throughout FIFA World Cup Qatar 2022™, you may have noticed new graphics appearing in the bottom right-hand corner of your TV screen.
-The metrics within these graphics are known as Enhanced Football Intelligence (EFI), and are different from the conventional statistics we have used to understand matches in the past.
-In this FIFA Insight interview, FIFA's Group Leader Football Performance Analysis & Insights Chris Loxston, football data scientist Juan Busso, and senior football advisor Arron Ackermann tell us why these new metrics have been created, and show how they are useful to practitioners and fans alike.
+The metrics within these graphics are known as Enhanced Football Intelligence (EFI), and are different from the conventional statistics viewers have used to understand matches in the past.
+In this FIFA Insight interview, FIFA's Group Leader Football Performance Analysis & Insights Chris Loxston, football data scientist Juan Busso, and senior football advisor Arron Ackermann explain why these new metrics have been created, and show how they are useful to practitioners and fans alike.

 The initiative behind the EFIs